DevExpress-Examples/wpf-barcodeedit-generate-qr-code/Readme.md

 # How to: Create a QRCode BarCodeControl

-This example demonstrates a BarCode with the QRCode symbology.
+This example demonstrates how to use BarCodeEdit to display a QR code based on a custom value.

 <br/>